dmbarbour/awelon/AboutAO.md

 This is low priority at the moment, but it will eventually have a pervasive impact on the AO programming experience.
 Relevantly, it will serve roles similar to typeclasses and dependency injection frameworks.

-## Adverbs (EXPERIMENTAL!)
+## Adverbs and Inflection (EXPERIMENTAL!)

 In AO, we might decide to apply some word `foo` to each element of a list.
 We can easily express this as `[foo] each`, which would directly apply foo to each element of a list.
 If we further want to keep a copy of the list, we might modify this to `[[foo] each] keep`.
 If we also want to hide the first element on the stack, we might modify this to `[[[foo] each] keep] dip`.

 An 'adverb' is a word that modifies a verb.

 Words such as `each`, `keep`, and `dip` aren't adverbs.
 They're too active.
 But they are at least *related* to adverbs.
 If we were instead to say `[foo] listwise`, we might expect as result a function - a verb - that, *when later applied to a list*, will apply `foo` to each element in the list.
-We could define `listwise` as simply `[each] curry`.
+We could define the adverb `listwise` as simply `[each] curry`.
+Currying relates higher order functions to adverbs.

 Adverbs have a nice property: they operate on a closed set of verbs.
 This makes them very compositional in nature, and a good fit for concatenative PLs.
 We can meaningfully say `[foo] listwise barwise bazwise`, and we can readily refactor or abstract common sequences of adverbs.

-Unfortunately, `[foo] each` is simply easier to write than `[foo] listwise inline`, even if we ignore the one-time cost to define `listwise`.
-At least with respect to this pattern, the path of least resistance guides developers to an inferior solution.
-What I propose here is syntactic sugar for adverbs in AO to shift parsimony in favor of adverbs.
-To get a sense of the proposed sugar: instead of `[[[foo] each] keep] dip`, we might write `foo\*kd`.
+Unfortunately, `[foo] each` is simply easier to write than `[foo] listwise inline` even if we ignore the one-time cost to define `listwise`.
+As the code graduates towards `[[[foo] each] keep] dip`, the structure becomes rigid and brittle - difficult to compose, refactor, and reuse - but each step is easy.
+The path of least resistance thus guides developers to an inferior design.

-Adverb sugar and desugaring:
+Proposed here: syntactic sugar for applying adverbs via [inflection](http://en.wikipedia.org/wiki/Inflection).

+In AO, adverbs inflect words as a suffix, using a single character per adverb.
+This can lead to very parsimonious code.
+A subprogram of form `[[[foo] each] keep] dip` might be reduced to as `foo\*kd`.
+By making this pattern easier to use, I hope to encourage its use.
+The details:

 * character `\` is now reserved, may not be used in normal words
-* `foo\adverbs` rewrites in place to `[foo] [\adverbs] applyWithAdverbs`
+* `foo\*kd` rewrites in place to `[foo] [\*kd] applyWithAdverbs`
-* like inline ABC, `\adverbs` expands to `\a \d \v \e \r \b \s`
+* like inline ABC, code `\*kd` expands to words (adverbs) `\* \k \d`
-* users define special words `\a`, `\d`, etc. and `applyWithAdverbs`
+* users define words `\*`, `\k`, `\d` (etc.) and `applyWithAdverbs`

-Developers are limited to a small, finite vocabulary of adverbs - i.e. one per character, minus a few reserved characters.
-But unicode is big, the number of adverbs worth defining and learning is relatively small (in the range of a few dozens), and developers can fall back on literal blocks if necessary.
-Character per adverb seems advantageous for simplicity, uniformity, and parsimony.
+In practice, a single character per inflection adverb should be sufficient, simple, and parsimonious.
+Unicode is big.
+The number of adverbs worth defining, learning, and regularly using is relatively small.
+Adverbs and inflections achieve utility through flexible ad-hoc combination, not through enormous vocabulary.

+That said, it would not be difficult to model some adverb-words as introducing numerical arguments or selectors for subsequent adverbs.

 The standard definition for `applyWithAdverbs` involves a two-stage process.
 First, adverbs are applied to the quoted word in a constrained environment.
 Second, the resulting block is applied inline.
-This two-stage model ensures that adverbs are purely functional and insensitive to context.
+This two-stage model ensures that adverbs are purely functional, insensitive to context, and thus `foo\*kd` can really be understood as an independent word (with the same meaning every place it is used).

-Sugar for adverbs currently has *experimental* status in AO.
+Syntactic sugar for adverbs and inflection currently has *experimental* status in AO.
 If it doesn't see much use after a few large projects, or if the benefits seem marginal, they'll be removed as unnecessary complexity.
 If they should be modified, they'll be modified.